Baggage

 For the rider who likes to carry more than can fit in most wedge-type

-or trunk bags come in a reasonable variety of sizes, from those which
+trunk bags come in a reasonable variety of sizes, from those which just

-just have the one rectangular compartment, to those with additional
+have the one rectangular compartment, to those with additional pockets

-take on and off, and the rectagular shape makes maximum use of the
+on and off, and the rectagular shape makes maximum use of the space

-space available.
-Avoid those with padded sides, however, if volume
+available.
+Avoid those with padded sides, however, if volume is a concern,

-is a concern, as they waste valuable space in an effort to add stiffness
+as they waste valuable space in an effort to add stiffness to the bag.

 On the downside, they have to be used in combination with some kind